purescript/registry-dev/README.md

       -- The source for the package versions listed in the `targets`.
       -- Can be either the Registry or a PackageSet
       , packages : ./Index.dhall
-      -- The output folder for the compiled artifacts from the compiler , output : Text
       -- Compilation targets for the Package
       , targets : Map Text Target
-      -- A package could be not targeted at the JS backend, and might have -- a different default backend.
-      , backend :
-        -- The command to the alternate backend (if different than `purs`).
-        -- Example values: `psgo`, `pskt`, etc.
-        { cmd : Optional Text
-        -- A list of backends this package is compatible with.
-        , compatible : List Text
-        }
       }

 in Package